shreyas-nikam/68910d302642dcc3463f2369/README.md

-# QuLab: Loss Given Default (LGD) Modeling Application
+# QuLab: Loss Given Default (LGD) Modeling with Streamlit

 ## Project Title and Description

-**QuLab** is a Streamlit web application designed for exploring and building Loss Given Default (LGD) models.
-LGD represents the expected loss when a borrower defaults on a loan.
-This application provides a step-by-step workflow for data ingestion, feature engineering, exploratory data analysis (EDA), Through-The-Cycle (TTC) model building, Point-In-Time (PIT) overlay implementation, model evaluation, and model export.
-The application aims to provide an interactive environment for understanding and experimenting with LGD modeling techniques.
+**QuLab** is an interactive Streamlit application designed to guide users through the process of building and evaluating Loss Given Default (LGD) models.
+LGD is a critical component of credit risk management, representing the proportion of an exposure lost when a borrower defaults.
+This application explores two primary LGD modeling approaches: Through-The-Cycle (TTC) and Point-In-Time (PIT) models, enabling users to understand their components, apply statistical techniques, and integrate macroeconomic factors.

 ## Features

-*   **Data Ingestion:**
-    *   Upload LendingClub dataset in CSV format.
-    *   Data validation and error handling.
-*   **Feature Engineering:**
-    *   Filter data based on loan status.
-    *   Input discount rate for present value calculations.
-    *   Preview of filtered data.
-*   **EDA and Segmentation:**
-    *   Visualize data distributions using histograms.
-    *   Interactive data filtering using sliders based on selected features
-    *   Generate box plots to explore feature relationships.
-*   **TTC Model Building:**
+QuLab provides a comprehensive suite of features for LGD modeling:

+*   **Data Ingestion:** Upload LendingClub loan data from a CSV file or load a sample dataset directly within the application.
-    *   Prepare data for TTC LGD model: filtering defaults, assembling recovery cashflows, computing Exposure at Default (EAD), present value of cashflows, and realized LGD.
+*   **Feature Engineering:** Prepare raw loan data by filtering for defaulted loans, assembling recovery cashflows, computing Exposure at Default (EAD), and deriving the Realized LGD.
-    *   Feature selection for model training.
-    *   Train a Beta regression model.
-    *   Apply an LGD floor to predictions.
-    *   Visualize model performance with scatter plots, calibration curves, and residual plots.
-*   **PIT Overlay:**
-    *   Incorporate macroeconomic factors (e.g., unemployment rate) for Point-In-Time (PIT) adjustments to TTC model.
-    *   Aggregate LGD by cohort.
-    *   Align macroeconomic data with LGD cohorts.
-    *   Visualize LGD and unemployment rate trends.
-    *   Conduct scenario analysis using stress testing.
-*   **Model Evaluation:**
-    *   Calculate Mean Absolute Error (MAE).
+*   **EDA and Segmentation:** Perform exploratory data analysis (EDA) to understand the distribution of LGD and identify relationships with loan characteristics using interactive visualizations.
-    *   Visualize model performance metrics and plots.
+*   **TTC Model Building:** Build a Through-The-Cycle (TTC) LGD model using Beta regression to estimate the long-run average LGD.
+Configure model parameters and evaluate performance using various metrics and plots.
+*   **PIT Overlay:** Develop a Point-In-Time (PIT) overlay model to adjust the TTC LGD based on current macroeconomic conditions, enhancing the model's responsiveness to economic cycles.
+*   **Model Evaluation:** Evaluate the performance of both TTC and PIT models using metrics like Mean Absolute Error (MAE) and visualize error distributions.
-*   **Model Export:**
+*   **Model Export:** Download trained LGD models and processed data for external use, auditing, or deployment.
-    *   Download the test dataset.
-    *   (Future implementation) Download the trained TTC model.

 ## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

+*   **Python 3.7+:**  Ensure you have Python 3.7 or a later version installed.
-*   Python 3.7+
+*   **Pip:** Python package installer.
-*   pip
-*   Virtual environment (recommended)

 ### Installation